-Today we are looking at several really great names, who breaks the barriers between East and West, not just crossed them.
-We will talk about the problems that surrounds these Japanese sensations appearance in USA.
+Today we are looking at several really great names, who break the barriers between East and West, not just crossed them.
+We will talk about the problems that surround these Japanese sensations appearance in the USA.

-Kairi Hojo better known with her new name Kairi Sane in WWE.
-Her signing with WWE make a lot of pro-wrestling media noise similar to Kanako Urai/ Kana or now known as Asuka's signing!
-Some people speculated that Hojo will be forced to leave her Diving Elbow drop, which is more execute with more leverage, positioning the body in really high and sharp angle, than the usual fall and hit with ellbow,(as yo can see in the picture), because it was Bayley's move.
+Kairi Hojo, better known with her new name Kairi Sane in WWE.
+Her signing with WWE makes a lot of pro-wrestling media noise similar to Kanako Urai/ Kana or now known as Asuka's signing!
+Some people speculated that Hojo will be forced to leave her Diving Elbow drop, which is more execute with more leverage, positioning the body in a really high and sharp angle, than the usual fall and hit with an elbow,(as you can see in the picture) because it was Bayley's move.
 Bayley's established finisher is Belly-to-Bayley.
 The Hugger's Diving Elbow drop can't match Kairi Sane's version of the move.
-Other news are even more serious - that Sane was suffered a head and neck injuries during the taping of Mae Young Classic and that is putting her appearance on the finals on question!
-But besides this rumors Kairi participates in several Live events earning victory after victory.
+Other news is even more serious - that Sane was suffering head and neck injuries during the taping of Mae Young Classic and that is putting her appearance on the finals, in a question!
+But besides these rumors, Kairi participates in several Live events earning victory after victory.

 Injured or not Kairi Sane is valuable and is on her way to write her name in WWE's history, while her fellow Japanese star Io Shirai (real name Masami Odate), didn't have that luck.

 Odate was really impressive as Hitokiri, the third member of the short-lived Black Lotus Triad, who defeated the evil Pentagon Dark.
-Her epic jump from the top of Kueto's office is one of the greatest stunt performed by a woman in Lucha Underground.
+Her epic jump from the top of Cueto's office is one of the greatest stunts performed by a woman in Lucha Underground.
 But LU missed to sign her.

 If you open any Japanese women's wrestling promotion web page, you will feel like someone who is sneaking into a school yearbook!
-Most of the talents like Kairi, looks like a schoolgirls on the way to graduation.
-That is one of the Japanese desire and hidden passion, not only Japanese.
-More innocent and young she looks, more desired and attractive she is and if she is vicious fighter that is even great.
-But there are and these amazing mature women, who looks older, but are still masters of the game!
+Most of the talents like Kairi look like schoolgirls on the way to graduation.
+That is one of the Japanese desires and hidden passion, not only Japanese.
+More innocent and young she looks, more desired and attractive she is and if she is a vicious fighter that is even great.
+But there are and these amazing mature women, who look older, but are still masters of the game!

-Sumie Sakai is someone who is 45 and doesnt have Sane or Shirai's 'young and innocent' look, is a respected Japanese veteran, who divided her wrestling career between her home country Japan and USA.
-She trained Judo, participate in a MMA fights and have won a lot of Championship in different promotions.
-Currently she is signed to ROH, but appeared in SHIMMER and WSU as well.
-Sakai is a really talented and ageless competitor and good acquisition to every roster.
+Sumie Sakai is someone who is 45 and doesn't have Sane or Shirai's 'young and innocent' look, she is a respected Japanese veteran, who divided her wrestling career between her home country Japan and the USA.
+She trained Judo, participate in an MMA fights, and have won a lot of Championship in different promotions.
+Currently, she is signed to ROH but appeared in SHIMMER and WSU as well.
+Sakai is a really talented and ageless competitor and a good acquisition to every roster.

-Actually it will be nice if WWE makes a compromise for her and Kota Ibushi and signed them as a open-contract Superstars and use them for specific events and taping.
+Actually, it will be nice if WWE makes a compromise for her and Kota Ibushi and signed them as an open-contract Superstars and use them for specific events and taping.

 We can't miss the Empress of Tomorrow in an article about Japanese women's wave.
-Asuka (Kanako Urai) with her 507+ days NXT Women's Championship reign, already have erase any borderline between men and women's wrestling, East and West traditions and elevate the USA women's pro-wrestling stage to new level.
-Asuka with Shinsuke Nakamura and Hideo Itami opened the door for new Japanese talents, after years of poor booking and signing of these kind of talents.
-They revive the Japanese tradition in WWE that the likes of Bull Nakano, Yokozuna and tag team Kaentai created at different stages of WWE/WWF existence.
-Undefeated and overconfident, with amazing powerful style with ultimate submissions set of moves, The Empress prove to be one of the Greatest world wide Japanese names.
-Her freshly announced injury will not stop her for long time and she will return ready to conquer new horizons, why not in the main roster!
+Asuka (Kanako Urai) with her 507+ days NXT Women's Championship reign, already has erased any borderline between men and women's wrestling, East and West traditions, and elevate the USA women's pro-wrestling stage to a new level.
+Asuka with Shinsuke Nakamura and Hideo Itami opened the door for new Japanese talents, after years of poor booking and signing of these kinds of talents.
+They revive the Japanese tradition in WWE that the likes of Bull Nakano, Yokozuna, and tag team Kaentai created at different stages of WWE/WWF existence.
+Undefeated and overconfident, with amazing powerful style with ultimate submissions set of moves, The Empress proves to be one of the Greatest world wide Japanese names.
+Her freshly announced injury will not stop her for a long time and she will return ready to conquer new horizons, why not in the main roster!

-Desire to take risks is contrasting to these women tradition in discipline and ethic.
-But the injuries are just a part of the issues - the homesick, language barrier and the culture shock are other problems, that these Japanese sensations are dealing with.
+Desire to take risks is contrasting to these women's traditions in discipline and ethics.
+But the injuries are just a part of the issues - the homesick, language barrier, and culture shock are other problems, that these Japanese sensations are dealing with.
 They fight their problems, with the intensity that they fight their opponents in the ring.
-So nomatter what the future holds, these and many other names will be remembered if not in USA, maybe in Japan, for sure.
-Until then we can enjoy watching and following their careers and screaming OMG, after another risky move is performed by any of them!
+So no matter what the future holds, these and many other names will be remembered if not in the USA, maybe in Japan, for sure.
+Until then we can enjoy watching and following their careers and screaming OMG after another risky move is performed by any of them!